kstenerud/concise-encoding/cte-specification.md

     value = significand × 10ᵉˣᵖᵒⁿᵉⁿᵗ

 Although there is technically no maximum number of significant digits or exponent digits for base-10 floating point notation, care should be taken to ensure that the receiving end will be able to store the value.
-For example, the 64-bit ieee754 floating point type can represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.
+For example, if the receiving end only supports the 64-bit ieee754 floating point type, then it can only represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.

 ```dogma
 float_dec     = (neg? & digits_dec & (('.' & digits_dec & exponent_dec?) | exponent_dec)) | float_special;